Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 Switching BI tools is often a rebuild, not a migration.

-Budget for rebuild, retraining, validation, and political fallout.
+Budget for rebuild, validation, training, and political fallout.
 Not just licenses.

 Semantic layer upkeep

-If nobody owns metric definitions, your BI problem is not a dashboard problem.
-It’s a trust problem.
+If nobody owns metric definitions, your BI problem is a trust problem.

-This is why Looker can be worth it for the right org, and why Power BI can quietly turn into definition chaos for the wrong one.
+That is why Looker can be worth it for the right company.
+It is also why Power BI can quietly become definition chaos.

 Dashboard sprawl